Guest post by Ellie Cleary of Soul Travel Blog

 You’ll experience this if you get the chance to visit an Iranian home, which will also reveal the importance of food in Iranian culture and family life.

 So, what food in Iran shouldn’t be missed?

 Without further ado, here are some culinary highlights to look out for when traveling around the beautiful country of Iran.

 Don’t forget to pin this post for later!

 Iran is not an Arab country, but rather it’s where the Middle East meets Asia.

-This is reflected in its cuisine.
-Meat kebabs, rice and stews are staples of the diet, saffron abounds, chai stalls populate street corners — though plenty of street-side falafel vendors can be found, too.
+This is reflected in the cuisine you’ll savor as you explore Iran.
+Meat kebabs, rice, and stews are staples of the diet, saffron abounds, chai stalls populate street corners — though plenty of street-side falafel vendors can be found, too.

 Just make sure you save space for the delicious Iranian deserts and sweets!